 When your moving at a pretty good clip and you reduce the throttle quickly, you may hear the brakes squeak and squeal as the engineer applies them.
 Of course, they'll stop when the engine does.

-If things get too noisy, just locate the sound volume pot under the hatch on top of the tender and adjust the volume from maximum down to off, whatever suits you.
+If things get too noisy, just locate the volume potentiometer on top the tender (underneath the hatch) and adjust the volume from maximum down to off, whatever suits you.
 Turn it counterclockwise to reduce the volume or clockwise to increase it.